Leon1258/jQuery.PageScroll3D/README.markdown

 <script defer src="js/jquery.pageScroll3d.min.js"></script>
 ```

-Please make sure that jquery library and mousewell plugin are required, otherwise the plugin won't work!
+Make sure that the jquery library and the mousewell plugin are added, otherwise the plugin will not work!

 You still need to call $(element).scroll3D(); to initialize plugin on the element.